vikranthkongara/intro-to-declarative-pipeline/Exercise-03.md

 }
 ```

-After creating both of these Pipeline jobs you will need to run the **Event Trigger** job once so that the trigger is registered.
+After creating both of these Pipeline jobs you will need to run the **Event Trigger** job once so that the trigger is registered (similar to what was necessary for job parameters).
 Once that is complete, click on **Build Now** to run the **Publish Event** job.
 Once that job has completed, the **Event Trigger** job will be triggered after a few seconds.
 The logs will show that the job was triggered by an `Event Trigger` and the `when` expression will be true.

 ### Cross-Master Events